What Are Fulfillment Centers & How Do They Work?

 Most fulfillment centers receive and process returns as part of your basic service.
 By listing their address on any return information you publish or labels you send out, customers simply ship their unwanted goods directly to the fulfillment center where they are handled.

 You define the requirements for items to be added back to inventory, sold on clearance, or discarded, and your fulfillment company’s staff handles returned merchandise accordingly.
-Reports you receive from them for each returned item can be used to issue refunds or credit back to your customers depending on your store’s policy.
+Reports you receive from them for each returned item can be used to issue refunds or credit back to your customers depending on your store’s return policy.

 Some fulfillment companies charge restocking fees or returns-processing costs, so it’s important to know their pricing structure before partnering.
 If you sell goods with a high return rate—such as fashion apparel or electronics—be sure to consider this step of the cycle when shopping for fulfillment services.

-Why Use a Fulfillment Company
+Why Use a Fulfillment Company?

 With an understanding of how order fulfillment companies work, you might be wondering if your business could benefit from fulfillment services.